Close

 This Spanish name means “cheek”.
 Maybe people who had unique cheeks were given this name.

 This name means “a castle” or “a fortress”.
-It has originated from many places like Spain, Portugal, Italy, Jewish, and Galicia.
+It originated in many places like Spain, Portugal, Italy, and Galicia.
 It is a topographic name.

 This means “swan”.
 It is also a place in the province of Palencia.